Travis Jankowski Player Props: Rangers vs. Guardians

 Travis Jankowski At The Plate

-- Jankowski is hitting .323 with eight doubles, a triple, a home run and 21 walks.
+- Jankowski is batting .324 with eight doubles, a triple, a home run and 21 walks.

-- Jankowski will look to extend his five-game hitting streak.
-He's batting .444 with one homer during his last games.
+- Jankowski is batting .353 during his last games and is riding a six-game hitting streak.

-- He has hit a long ball in one of 46 games, and in 0.6% of his plate appearances.
+- He has homered in one of 47 games, and in 0.6% of his plate appearances.

-- In 26.1% of his games this season, Jankowski has had at least one RBI.
-He's picked up more than one in 8.7% and driven in three or more of his team's runs in one contest.
+- Jankowski has picked up an RBI in 25.5% of his games this season, with two or more RBI in 8.5% of his games.
+He has also produced three or more runs in one contest.

-- In 17 of 46 games this season, he has scored, and six of those games included multiple runs.
+- In 36.2% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (12.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.